RhiH/studio_gallery/README.md

 Site growth options:

 In terms of what the site offers, increasing the number of artists, and artworks are the simplest way of growing the site.
 Also improving search functionality to consider colour or theme as search options to increase the level of customer satisfaction.
-Adding in other options such as a sign up newsletter, featured artist of the month with an interview of the artist - perhaps even a short videoclip of them talking about their processes could help customer engagement.
+Adding in other options such as a sign up newsletter utilising a marketing automation platform such as Mailchimp, creating a featured artist of the month with an interview of the artist - perhaps including a short videoclip of them talking about their processes could help customer engagement.

 ## Technology Used